-Carey M. Koppenhaver is the former Director of Development at St. Anne's Episcopal School in Middletown, Delaware.
+Carey McDaniel is the former Director of Development at St. Anne's Episcopal School in Middletown, Delaware.
 She is a graduate of St. Andrew's School, holds a BA in English from the University of Delaware, Class of 1994, and received her Master of Arts in English Literature from Washington College in 1998.
-Prior to her work at St. Anne's, Mrs. Koppenhaver served as Assistant Director of Admissions and taught English at West Nottingham Academy, a boarding high school in Maryland, and also taught English at St. Thomas More Academy in Dover.
+Prior to her work at St. Anne's, Ms. McDaniel served as Assistant Director of Admissions and taught English at West Nottingham Academy, a boarding high school in Maryland, and also taught English at St. Thomas More Academy in Dover.
 She has served on both the Alumni Board and Board of Trustees of St. Andrew's School, and is currently a member of the Colonial Dames of America.
-A lifelong Delawarean, Ms. Koppenhaver resides in Lewes with her children, Emma and Alex.
+A lifelong Delawarean, Ms. McDaniel resides in Lewes with her children, Emma and Alex.